 Compensation Committee (see p.
-8 and p.
-35)
+9 and p.
+37)

-- All members meet the independence standards for compensation committee membership under the Nasdaq listing standards. - The Compensation Committee operates under a written charter that governs its duties and responsibilities, including the responsibility for executive compensation.
+- All members meet the independence standards for compensation committee membership under the Nasdaq listing standards and applicable SEC rules. - The Compensation Committee operates under a written charter that governs its duties and responsibilities, including the responsibility for executive compensation.